liilab/quizbit/readme.txt

 == Frequently Asked Questions ==

 = How can I create a quiz? =
-To create a quiz, go to 'QuizBit' > 'Add New Quiz' in the WordPress dashboard.
+To create a quiz, go to 'QuizBit' > 'Add New' in the WordPress dashboard.
 Add questions and options to the quiz, and then save it.

 = Can I have multiple quizzes on the same page? =
 Yes, you can have multiple quizzes on the same page by using different shortcodes with different quiz IDs.